Debts are a fact of life. Financially healthy people like employees, business owners, and even multimillionaires have them.

 When is Debt Consolidation a Good Idea?

 Debt consolidation is a good idea if your debts, such as credit card bills, have high interest rates.
 A new loan with a lower interest rate will make it easier for you to pay down or pay off all your debts.
-Moreover, the payment schemes are actually manageable, albeit much longer.
+Moreover, the payment schemes are manageable, albeit much longer.

-👍 You Want to Organize Your Debts
+👍 When You Want to Organize Your Debts

 It’s also a wise strategy if you want to organize a manageable size of debt.
 Multiple debts usually have different due dates, making monthly payments a hassle.
 But when you consolidate all your debts into one payment, you’ll have only one due date to remember.
 It’ll be easier for you to set aside repayment money and automate your monthly payments.